spywhere/Javatar/README.md

 ### Default Package Detection

-Javatar will specify default package from project folder which contains current working file.
-If project folder is not found, it will specify current package as `(Unknown Package)`.
-Create packages/classes within unknown package will cause Javatar to create packages/classes within the same folder as current file.
+Javatar will specify default package from project folder in your project file.
+If project file is not found, it will specify current folder which contains current working file as default package.
+If current folder is not found, it will specify current package as `(Unknown Package)`.
+Create packages/classes within unknown package will cause Javatar to refuse to create packages/classes.
+In that case, mostly because file is not on the disk yet.

 ### Installation
 You can install Javatar via [Sublime Package Control](http://wbond.net/sublime_packages/package_control) or by clone this repository into your *Sublime Text 3 / Packages* folder